teenageengineering/op-1-ableton-live-control-surface/README.md

 - The red box appears again and the song position arrows work again but with a workaround as I still couldn't understand why set_seek_buttons of the TransportComponent aren't working.

 INSTALLATION

+- Please note that folders in the "MIDI Remote Scripts" folder must not contain dashes.
+Otherwise python will fail to import the module.

 - Mac OSX